paragonie/sodium_compat/README.md

 The polyfill does not expose this API on PHP < 5.3, or if you have the PHP extension installed already.

-Since this doesn't require a namespace, this API *is* exposed on PHP 5.2.

 ## General-Use Polyfill

 If your users are on PHP < 5.3, or you want to write code that will work